-Guys, scones.
+Guys, homemade chocolate chip scones.
 They’re so easy to make!
 I never knew.

 So, my other source of inspiration was Amy’s Healthy Baking triple chocolate scones.
 I love Amy’s recipes because she finds clever ways to make sweets, much, much healthier.
 So definitely check her out if you love sweets but don’t love all the calories.

 I did try Amy’s version with Greek yogurt and they were good, the kids ate them and they got good reviews from the neighbors.
 But for me, I was really going after that traditional dry, crumbly texture.
-So that’s how I finally landed on the recipe below.
+So that’s how I finally landed on the recipe below without any Greek yogurt, but still pretty healthy.
 It’s healthier than the traditional scone recipes you’ll find but you won’t sacrifice flavor or texture.

 What would the perfect scone be like?